 If you continue to eat a high carb diet, glucose and insulin levels increase, and so does fat storage.
-And when insulin levels remain high, none of that stored fat can get out of the cells to be burned off.
+As insulin levels in the blood remain high, stored fat stays locked in our fat cells.

 In effect, for people who are intolerant of carbohydrates:

-If this condition of having to store excess carbohydrate as fat continues, eventually you develop Metabolic Syndrome, another term for the insulin resistant condition in which high glucose and high insulin lead to rampant obesity, and/or metabolic issues such as diabetes.
+If this condition of having to store excess carbohydrate as fat continues, eventually you develop Metabolic Syndrome, another term for the insulin resistant condition in which high glucose and high insulin lead to obesity, heart disease, fatty liver, and other metabolic issues such as type 2 diabetes.

 You can now see how reducing your carbohydrate intake reduces the stress of storing excess glucose within your body, and why excess carbohydrate consumption, even from "healthy" complex carbs, contributes to why we get fat.

 When carbohydrate intake is lowered, lower levels of blood sugar are generated, less glucose needs to be stored, less insulin is secreted, and less fat is created.

 In addition, another factor that plays into the process of why we get fat is the ability to EMPTY the glycogen tanks in your muscles.

 Emptying those muscles of glycogen allows the receptors on the muscles cells to once again become sensitive to insulin.
 As the muscle cells become more sensitive to insulin, and carbohydrate intake is reduce, insulin levels begin to decline.
 In effect, LESS insulin is needed to store energy.

 As insulin declines, and less carbs are consumed, your body can then access the fat stored in your fat cells and fat storage is turned into fat usage.